Looking Beyond Two Frames: End-to-End Multi-Object Tracking Using Spatial and Temporal Transformers: Experiments and discussion

 \subsection{Extending MO3TR by predicting initiation queries}

-Observing that current set-based detectors like DETR~\cite{carion2020detr} are still often significantly outperformed by non-set based versions like~\cite{ge2021yolox}, we explore the possibility of extending our MO3TR setup via the use of a more powerful encoder to improve detection capabilities of our framework.
-For our investigations, we choose the DarkNet CNN backbone from~\cite{ge2021yolox} and pretrain this new encoder on the Crowdhuman~\cite{crowdhuman} and MOT17~\cite{mot17} datasets using the detection head and losses proposed in~\cite{ge2021yolox}, following their training strategy and hyperparameter setup.
-Given our computational resource constraints, we then freeze the backbone and head, and continue to train of our tracking framework for 50 epochs.
-To retrieve our desired set of initiation queries~$\mathcal{Z}_Q$ from the encoder, we use the classifier part of the detection head to select the top $k=100$ embeddings from the Darknet output, concatenate them as previously introduced with the output set of our temporal Transformer and pass it to the spatial Transformer module as described in Sections~\ref{sec:temporal} and~\ref{sec:spatial}.
+Observing that current set-based detectors like DETR~\cite{carion2020detr} with ResNet~\cite{he2016resnet} backbone are still often significantly outperformed by non-set based versions like~\cite{ge2021yolox}, we explore the possibility of extending our MO3TR setup via the use of a more powerful multi-scale encoder to improve the detection capabilities of our framework.
+For our investigations, we choose the multi-scale Deformable DETR~\cite{zhu2020deformable} with the multi-scale DarkNet CNN backbone~\cite{ge2021yolox} (initialized with COCO-pretrained~\cite{lin2014coco} weights) and train this new encoder on the CrowdHuman~\cite{crowdhuman} and MOT20~\cite{mot17} datasets using the detection head and losses proposed in~\cite{ge2021yolox}, following their training strategy and hyperparameter setup.
+Given our computational resource constraints, we then freeze the backbone and head, and continue to train our tracking framework for 50 epochs on the respective MOT dataset.
+Instead of learning a fixed set of initiation queries like with our base MO3TR version, we investigate the advantage of dynamic query generation via the encoder and directly retrieve our desired set of initiation queries~$\mathcal{Z}_Q$ from the encoder.
+In detail, we use the classifier part of the detection head to select the top $k=100$ embeddings from the Darknet output as initiation queries, concatenate them as previously introduced with the output set of our temporal Transformer and pass it to the spatial Transformer module as described in Sections~\ref{sec:temporal} and~\ref{sec:spatial}.
 We refer to this extended method as MO3TR-PIQ (due to its \underline{P}redicted \underline{I}nitiation \underline{Q}ueries).